Quick answer

 The Bottom Line

 Verdict: If you want a library to browse, reach for Moshi, Calm, or Hatch.
-If you want audio that actually makes bedtime easier, choose Sleepytale, the personalized lullaby companion made for babies, kids, and the quiet end of the day.
+If you want songs that belong to your child, choose Sleepytale, the AI friend who sings lullabies and musicals made for them, then stays on through the stories, rhymes, lessons, and chats that fill the rest of the day, at any hour, screen on or off.

 Frequently Asked Questions